 It was this recognition that prompted Fuhr and TNC scientists to search for solutions.
 Two years ago they began work to identify the most promising places for wind power in the central U.S. that avoid conflicts with wildlife.

-The result of that rigorous analysis, now available, is called Site Wind Right.
-Pulling together more than 100 sources of data on wind, energy, and wildlife, Site Wind Right reveals there are 90 million acres in the Central U.S. where wind energy development would not disrupt important wildlife habitat.
+The result of that rigorous analysis, now available, is called Site Renewables Right.
+Pulling together more than 100 sources of data on wind, energy, and wildlife, Site Renewables Right reveals there are 90 million acres in the Central U.S. where wind energy development would not disrupt important wildlife habitat.

 What’s more, the analysis discovered a shocking amount of wind energy potential in those low-conflict areas.

 “We were thrilled to discover we could generate more than 1,000 gigawatts of wind power in the Central U.S., solely from new projects sited away from important wildlife areas,” Fuhr says.

 “That’s a lot of potential energy – comparable to total U.S. electric generation from all sources today.”

 Fuhr says this information can be an immediate, free resource for power-purchasers, utilities, state agencies, and other entities that want good information about wind energy siting.